-- 20 During the periods 2011-2012, then 2014-2019, massive Sargassum beachings impacted most coasts of the Lesser Antilles (LA), mainly those facing east and southeast (Franks et al., 2012, Gower et al., 2013, Johnson. et al., 2014, Hu et al., 2016, Wang and Hu, 2016).
+During the periods 2011-2012 and then 2014-2019, massive Sargassum beachings impacted most coasts of the Lesser Antilles (LA), mainly those facing east and southeast (Franks et al., 2012; Gower et al., 2013; Johnson et al., 2014; Hu et al., 2016; Wang and Hu, 2016).
 The LA received large amounts of algae on the windward Atlantic coastline, while leeward Caribbean coastal areas remained slightly affected (Maréchal et al., 2017).
-These beachings in terms of frequency and intensity can now be considered as a new natural hazard for the Caribbean islands and American coasts. - 25 Indeed, while it has been demonstrated that Sargassum algae provide ecosystem services, habitat and shelter for various organisms in a structurally sterile ocean ecosystem (Witherington et al., 2012; Bertola et al., 2020), the beachings over the past decade have induced health risks for the population and have had considerable socio-economic impacts (Franks et al., 2012).
-For example, when looking at the French West Indies, the Guadeloupe archipelago and Martinique, the findings are as follows: - (1) Apart from 2013, the recent inflow of Sargassum rafts on the coasts of Guadeloupe and Martinique, although irregular, has not ceased since 2011, reaching a paroxysm in 2015 (Florenne et al., 2016; Berline et al., 2020).
-State services estimated that the volumes stranded on the shores were in the order of 1.5 million m3, from October 2014 to October
+These beachings in terms of frequency and intensity can now be considered a new natural hazard for the Caribbean islands and American coasts.

+Indeed, while it has been demonstrated that Sargassum algae provide ecosystem services, habitats, and shelter for various organisms in a structurally sterile ocean ecosystem (Witherington et al., 2012; Bertola et al., 2020), the beachings over the past decade have induced health risks for the population and have had considerable socioeconomic impacts (Franks et al., 2012).
+For example, when looking at the French West Indies, the Guadeloupe archipelago, and Martinique, the findings are as follows.

-2015 in Guadeloupe (Florenne et al., 2016).
-Only a third of these could be collected by the authorities and priority was given to areas at stake, such as inhabited areas, shores with economic or tourist activities and ecosystems or other environmental niches.
-The particularity and the difficulty lay in the fact that 60% of this coastline and/or of the volume stranded remained inaccessible to the techniques currently proven and at costs currently bearable.
+1. Apart from 2013, the recent inflow of Sargassum rafts on the coasts of Guadeloupe and Martinique, although irregular, has not ceased since 2011, reaching a paroxysm in 2015 (Florenne et al., 2016; Berline et al., 2020).
+State services estimated that the volumes stranded on the shores were of the order of 1.5 million m3 from October 2014 to October 2015 in Guadeloupe (Florenne et al., 2016).
+Only a third of these could be collected by the authorities and priority was given to areas at risk, such as inhabited areas, shores with economic or tourist activities, and ecosystems or other environmental niches.
+The particularity and the difficulty lay in the fact that 60% of this coastline and/or of the volume stranded remained inaccessible to currently proven techniques and/or at costs that are currently bearable.

-- (2) There was an impact on human health and ecosystems because in shallow and small bays, the accumulated algae degrade by fermentation and emit chemical compounds such as hydrogen sulfide (H2S) and ammonia (NH3) (Anses, 2017, Van Tussenbroek et al., 2017; Resiere et al., 2018). - (3) The survey conducted by the organizations responsible for socio-economic development estimated that the decline in tourism resulted in an economic loss of \$5.5 million for the first half of 2015 (https://eos.org/features/Sargassum-watchwarns-of-incoming-seaweed).
+- 2. There was an impact on human health and ecosystems because in shallow and small bays, accumulated algae degrade by fermentation and emit chemical compounds such as hydrogen sulfide (H2S) and ammonia (NH3) (Anses, 2017; Van Tussenbroek et al., 2017; Resiere et al., 2018). - 3.
+A survey conducted by the organizations responsible for socioeconomic development estimated that the decline in tourism resulted in an economic loss of USD 5.5 million for the first half of 2015 (https://eos.org/features/Sargassum-watch-warns-of-incoming-seaweed, last access: 15 January 2022).

-The volumes to be collected were considerable compared to the size of these islands (< $1200 \text{ km}^2 \text{ each}$) and the vulnerability of these territories.
-This new phenomenon has raised several scientific questions relating to Sargassum rafts, such as their transports, origins, the sources of nutrients promoting their growth but especially the physical factors that led to their occurrence and their development in the tropical and equatorial Atlantic.
+The volumes to be collected were considerable compared to the size of these islands ($< 1200 \text{ km}^2 \text{ each}$) and the vulnerability of these territories.
+This new phenomenon has raised several scientific questions relating to Sargassum rafts, such as their transports, origins, and the sources of nutrients promoting their growth, especially the physical factors that led to their occurrence and their development in the tropical and equatorial Atlantic.